 - Works with Playwright-style scripts

-Camoufox is one of the best tools out there if you want to look like a normal user on sites that use PerimeterX.
+Camoufox is one of the best tools out there if you want to look like a normal user on sites that use PerimeterX protection.

 Learn how to use Camoufox in our tutorial.